-When you purchase a new house or reconstruct the house, the first question that arises in mind is which type of bulb should be used?
+When you buy a new house, the first question that arises in mind is which type of bulb should be used?
 Gone are the days when bulbs and tube lights were just used to have enough light in the house.
-Now, there are different kinds of bulbs emitting different colour of lights.
+Now, there are different kinds of bulbs emitting a different color of lights.
 Lights in the house are expected to enhance the ‘look and feel’ of the house.
 Other factors can play a role when choosing a bulb.
-Some of the prominent factors are as follows:
+Some of the prominent elements are as follows:

-1. Type of bulb – Basically, there are three types of bulbs which are used most often in our day-to-day lives.
+Type of bulb: Basically, there are three types of bulbs which are used most often in our day-to-day lives.
 They are the CFL (Compact Fluorescent lamp), Halogens and LEDs (Light Emitting Diode).
 LED is the best out there right now.
 They have the best energy consumption as well as the length of life.

-3. Cost – Cost-wise LED’s are cheaper as compared to CFL and Halogens.
-The cost of bulbs differ from the wattage.
-But when we consider the longevity factor of the bulb, the price of LED bulbs is quite low as compared to other bulbs.
+- Cost: Cost-wise LED’s are cheaper as compared to CFL and Halogens.
+The cost of bulbs differs from the wattage.
+However, when we consider the longevity factor of the bulb, the price of LED bulbs is quite low.
 An LED bulb can last anywhere from 20,000 to 50,000 hours.
-This is longer than any other kind of bulb which are available in the market.
+This is longer than any other kind of bulb which is available in the market.

-4. Life Expectancy – All bulbs have a different kind of life expectancy.
-LED bulbs have a better life expectancy as compared to CFL, Halogen and Incandescent bulbs.
+- Life Expectancy: All bulbs have a different kind of life expectancy.
+LED bulbs has the best life expectancy.
+They exceed CFL, Halogen and Incandescent bulbs.
 Typically, bulbs have the life expectancy on the back side of it or the packaging.
 You need to check it.

-5. Mercury level in the bulb – Mercury is a dangerous element for the human body.
+- Mercury level in the bulb: Mercury is a dangerous element for the human body.
 The Mercury level in bulbs should be checked when purchasing it.
 If it is high, then it should be disposed of carefully.

-6. Colour Rendering Index (CRI) – CRI reflects the true colors of different objects.
+- Colour Rendering Index (CRI): CRI reflects the true colors of different objects.
 How well you see the accurate red color in apples or green color in Pears.
 Incandescent bulbs and Halogen have higher CRI above 90 whereas LED’s have CRI in the 80’s range.
 So after evaluating all the pros and cons, you can select the bulb.

-7. Fixtures – Once you decide the technicalities of the bulb, you need to decide on how you are going to select those bulbs.
+- Fixtures: You need to decide on how you are going to select those bulbs.
 Some of the bulbs can be directly mounted on the ceiling.
 If you want to enhance the look of your house, then you can use recessed lights.
 They look attractive and can be placed in most rooms of your home.
 You can use Pendant lights and chandeliers to make your living room, entry or dining area look more attractive.
 If you have a habit of reading at night before sleeping, then you can put a table lamp beside the bed.

-8. Brand – Finally, you should always go for a brand which has got an excellent reputation in the market.
-Some popular brand also give a warranty on their products.
+- Brand: Finally, you should always go for a brand which has got an excellent reputation in the market.
+Some popular brands also give a warranty on their products.

 Energy Efficient Bulbs

 The most cost-effective investment for homeowners is to replace incandescent bulbs with LEDs.
 Here is a fantastic statistic.
-If you just replace the five most frequently used lights with energy efficient bulbs, you can save at least $75 each year.
+You can save $75 a year if you replace the five most frequently used lights with energy efficient bulbs.

 - Typically use between 25%-80% less energy than traditional incandescents